Code-Institute-Submissions/latinmix-fitness/README.md

 ### Code
 Favicon added as per ["Add A Favicon to A Website in HTML | Learn HTML and CSS | HTML Tutorial | HTML for Beginners"](https://www.youtube.com/watch?v=kEf1xSwX5D8) by Dani Krossing

-Navigation Bar inspiration from Code Institute Full Stack Development Course Boostrap Basecamp lesson.
+Navigation Bar inspiration from [Code Institute](https://codeinstitute.net/) Full Stack Development Course Boostrap Basecamp lesson.

+Use of span class sr-only for screen headers on Social Links taken from [Code Institute](https://codeinstitute.net/) Full Stack Development Course Resume Mini-project lesson.

+[Bootstrap Documentation](https://getbootstrap.com/) was constantly referred to for the correct use of Bootstrap components and grid.

+[W3Schools](https://www.w3schools.com/) referred to for general HTML and CSS syntax.

 ### Acknowledgments